sangwoopark-njit/sangwoopark-njit.github.io/pubs.md

 Cibaku, E., Das, S., **Park, S.**, "Multi-Pickup and Delivery of Restaurant Orders: A Graph-Aware Reinforcement Learning Approach," in preparation.

-Kargar, B., **Park, S.**, Chien, S., “Optimal Scheduling for Maintenance of Road Network with Simultaneous Projects and Time-varying Traffic,” in preparation.
+**Park, S.**, Chien, S., “Optimal Scheduling for Maintenance of Road Network with Simultaneous Projects and Time-varying Traffic,” in preparation.

-Cafforio, F., **Park, S.**, Giannoccaro, I., Abdel-Malek, L., "Modeling circular supply chains resilience: A case study in fashion industry," Twenty-third International Working Seminar on Production Economics.

 <br>